-Environmental Component Potential Impact Mitigation Measure(s) 176 Yonge Street/401 Bay Street (Ref # OLS-106) Construction New physical element or alteration (no impact to heritage attributes).
+Environmental Component Potential Impact Mitigation Measure(s) Monitoring Activities Document and describe the cultural heritage attributes of a contributing property and the impact of any proposed alteration on those values and attributes Proposed alterations shall be complementary with and subordinate to the District's cultural heritage value and heritage attributes Alterations shall not diminish or detract from the integrity of the District If demolition, removal or significant alteration to any buildings or structures in the HCD is necessary for the Project, this action should be limited to only those buildings that have been identified in the HCD Plan as "non-contributing".
+New development on non-contributing properties shall complement the District's cultural heritage value and heritage attributes while reflecting its own time.
+Alterations/new elements must be complementary and subordinate to the cultural heritage value and heritage attributes of the HCD.
+Operations As no impacts are anticipated to the resource during operations, no mitigation measures are recommended.
+176 Yonge Street/401 Bay Street (Ref # OLS-106) Construction New physical element or alteration (no impact to heritage attributes).
 Operations Potential impacts to the resource are not anticipated during operations.
-Construction Prior to property modifications, including but not limited to alterations, the following mitigation strategies will be completed: Consult the City of Toronto Sensitive and Compatible Design Modification to existing alcove to accommodate a new wider set of stairs and elevator Operations As no impacts are anticipated to the resource during operations, no mitigation measures are recommended.
-130 Queen Street West, Osgoode Hall (Ref # OLS-113) Construction New physical element or alteration that changes the character or diminishes the integrity of the property's formal setting, including the grassed lawn with Y-shaped walkways and traditional plantings, decorative cast-iron fence, and gates.
+Construction Prior to property modifications, including but not limited to alterations, the following mitigation strategies will be completed: Consult the City Sensitive and Compatible Design Modification to existing alcove to accommodate a new wider set of stairs and elevator Operations As no impacts are anticipated to the resource during operations, no mitigation measures are recommended.
+Construction Monitoring activities during construction related to potential vibration impacts are outlined in Section 5.8.
+Operations As no impacts are anticipated to the resource during operations, no monitoring activities are recommended.
+130 Queen Street West, Osgoode Hall (Ref # OLS-113) New physical element or alteration that changes the character or diminishes the integrity of the property's formal setting, including the grassed lawn with Y-shaped walkways and traditional plantings, decorative cast-iron fence, and gates.
 Operations Potential impacts to the resource are not anticipated during operations.
 Construction OLS-113 is subject to a series of conditions associated with Minister's Consent.
-Prior to property modifications, including but not limited to demolition, the following will be completed: Archaeological assessments Minimal visual intrusion and obstruction through design guidelines Documentation and Pre- and Post-Construction Conditions Assessment Landscape Management Plan Documentation and Restoration Plan Sensitive and collaborative removal and reinstatement In addition to mitigation measures associated with the conditions of Minister's Consent, prior to property modifications, including but not limited to demolition, the following should be completed: Consult with the City of Toronto Consult with the Law Society of Ontario Given anticipated in-situ retention, additional mitigation measures include: Retain brick pier in-situ Panelize a portion of fence and dismantle and store metal supports and store base Reconfigure and reinstate fence and stone base using panelized, dismantled and stored, and new materials to match existing Rehabilitate landscape and bring reinstated elements into a state of good repair

-• Monitoring activities during construction related to potential vibration impacts are outlined in Section 5.8.

-• As no impacts are anticipated to the resource during operations, no monitoring activities are recommended.
+Prior to property modifications, including but not limited to demolition, the following will be completed: • Archaeological assessments • Minimal visual intrusion and obstruction through design guidelines • Documentation and Pre- and Post-Construction Conditions Assessment • Landscape Management Plan • Documentation and Restoration Plan • Sensitive and collaborative removal and reinstatement In addition to mitigation measures associated with the conditions of Minister's Consent, prior to property modifications, including but not limited to demolition, the following should be completed: • Consult with the City • Consult with the Law Society of Ontario Construction Monitoring activities during construction related to potential vibration impacts are outlined in Section 5.8.
+Operations As no impacts are anticipated to the resource during operations, no monitoring activities are recommended.
+Should changes to Project Plans or Proposed Mitigation Measures occur, or where Minister's Consent conditions cannot be completed, Metrolinx will engage with the City of Toronto Heritage Planning then seek the MHSTCI's